NicholasJRodriguez/Nicholas-Rodriguez-Showcase/Notebooks/National Database of Childcare Prices Analysis/README.md

 ### Execution

-# Navigate to the porject foloder and lunach Jupyter
+# Navigate to the project folder and launch Jupyter
 cd "Notebooks/National Database of Childcare Prices Analysis" notebook code is .ipynb

-Then runs all cells sequentially (Cell → Run All) to reproduce the analysis, visualizations and model outputs.
+Then run all cells sequentially (Cell → Run All) to reproduce the analysis, visualizations and model outputs.